kvnyng/www/blog/posts_src/ai_is_not_just_a_tool.md

 But the convenience came with a tradeoff.
 We stopped walking.
 We ran less.
 Over time, many of us grew weaker, more sedentary.
 The car expanded the horizons of what we could *do*, but it also diminished what we could *be*.

-AI presents us with the same double-edged gift.
+AI presents us with the same double-edged sword.

 ## The New Locomotion: From Thinking to Prompting

 Where we once had to *think* deeply, write thoughtfully, and research diligently, we now have AI tools that can do it for us—or at least help dramatically.
 Want a business plan?
 ChatGPT can draft one.
 Need a marketing strategy?
 Ask Claude or Gemini.
 Want to debug code?
-CoPilot has your back.
+Copilot has your back.

 These tools are, without question, vehicles.
-They get us to our destination faster, with less effort.
-And that’s incredible—until we realize we haven’t really learned the terrain we just crossed.
+They get us to our destination faster and with less effort.
+That’s incredible—until we realize we never experience the terrain we just crossed.

 ## The Artists Who Still Sketch